bear-rsg/intel-benchmarking/CASTEP/report.md

 | Emerald Rapids     | 68/75    | 91%      | 1.0796    |
 | Granite Rapids     | 71/75    | 95%      | 1.4891    |

-ifx is least strong on The Ice Lakes, though it was still faster in 55/75 (73%) cases, albeit with an average ratio of only 1.0558, indicating far closer times. ifx excelled on the Granite Rapids, where it performed better in 71/75 (95%) of cases and an average ratio of 1.4891 times the gfortran speed.
+The advantage of ifx varied substantially by processor architecture.
+The smallest benefit was observed on Ice Lake, where ifx was faster in 55 of 75 cases (73%), with a relatively modest average runtime ratio of 1.056×.
+In contrast, Granite Rapids showed the largest benefit from ifx, which outperformed gfortran in 71 of 75 cases (95%).
+On this architecture, gfortran required 1.489× the execution time of ifx on average, representing the largest compiler-related performance difference observed in the study.